-Figure 10-7 Playback by Smart Search
+Figure 10-6 Playback by Smart Search

-- Step 5 Set the rules and areas for smart search of line crossing detection, intrusion detection or motion detection event triggered recording. - Line Crossing Detection
+Step 5 Set the rules and areas for smart search of line crossing detection, intrusion detection or motion detection event triggered recording.

+- Line Crossing Detection

+- 1) Click the icon.

-- 2) Click on the image to specify the start point and end point of the line. - Intrusion Detection - 1) Click the 🛄 icon. - 2) Specify 4 points to set a quadrilateral region for intrusion detection.
-Only one region can be set. - Motion Detection - 1) Click the icon. - 2) Hold the mouse on the image to draw the detection area manually. - 3) Click Search Loss to search the matched video and start to play it.
+- 2) Click on the image to specify the start point and end point of the line.

+- Intrusion Detection

+- 1) Click the icon.

+- 2) Specify 4 points to set a quadrilateral region for intrusion detection.
+Only one region can be set.

+• Motion Detection

+1) Click the icon.

+2) Hold the mouse on the image to draw the detection area manually.

+3) Click Search Lo search the matched video and start to play it.

-10.1.6 Play Event Files
+10.1.5 Play Event Files

-Play back video files on one or several channels searched by event type (e.g., alarm input, motion detection, line crossing detection, face detection, vehicle detection, etc.).
+Play back video files on one or several channels searched by event type (e.g., alarm input, motion detection, line crossing detection, facial detection, vehicle detection, etc.).

-- Step 2 Click Custom Search on the left bottom to enter the Search Condition interface. - Step 3 Enter the search conditions for the event files, e.g., time, event type, file status, vehicle information (for vehicle detection event), etc. - Step 4 Click Search. - Step 5 On the search results interface, select an event video file/picture file and click to start playing the video or double click to play the picture.
+- Step 2 Click Custom Search on the left bottom to enter the Search Condition interface. - Step 3 Enter the search conditions for the event files, e.g., time, event type, file status, vehicle information (for vehicle detection event), etc.

+Step 4 Click Search.

+Step 5 On the search results interface, select an event video file/picture file and click to start playing the video or double click to play the picture.

-Figure 10-8 Event Files
+Figure 10-7 Event Files